-“We have so many people who would want to invest in this country but they have no formal channel to invest through and that is why we believe once we have the stock exchange running, it will be a smooth ride for investments into this country.
-We hope to have several profiles with ready statistics to give which is what listed companies provide and enable easer investments,â€ Mr. Dudde told The Somalia Investor Magazine.
+“We have so many people who want to invest in this country but they have no formal channel to do so.
+We believe that once we have the stock exchange running, it will be a smooth ride for investments into this country.
+We hope to have several profiles with ready statistics to give, which is what listed companies provide to enable easer investments,” Mr Dudde says.

-According to FAO (2015), Somalia exported a record 5 million heads of livestock to markets in the Gulf of Arabia in 2014 (4.6 million goats and sheep, 340,000 cattle, and 77,000 camels), with an estimated total value of $360 million.
-The livestock industry has been recovering following the lifting of a nine-year ban on the import of livestock from Somalia (aimed at preventing the spread of Rift Valley fever), with exports of live animals on the increase at both the Berbera and the Bosaso ports.
+Livestock is the country’s major export commodity, accounting for more than 80 per cent of total exports.
+The industry has been recovering following the lifting of a nine-year ban on imports of livestock from Somalia to prevent the spread of Rift Valley fever.
+Today, exports of live animals from the country are on the increase at both the Berbera and the Bosaso ports.